ANDALUCÍA - ALMERÍA - ALMERÍA CITY - CASA SEVILLA

 Tosta de foie con cebolla caramelizada (foie gras on toast with caramelised onions).

-Flamenquin de presa Ibérica (deep-fired breaded Iberian pork, Serrano ham and Cheese)
+Flamenquin de presa Ibérica (deep-fried breaded Iberian pork, Serrano ham and Cheese)

 Plus a bottle of Artuke Pies Negros (€22)

-The bill for three people came to a very reasonable €50.70
+The bill for 3 came to a very reasonable €50.70

 CASA SEVILLA Calle Rueda López, 04004 Almería +34 950 27 29 12 www.casa-sevilla.com